-Honors or Awards: If an honor or award is achieved since submitting the application the medical schools should be informed.
+Honors or Awards: If an honor or award is achieved since submitting the application, the medical schools should be informed.

 Negative Developments: Applicants are also required to report any negative developments.
-If any kind of disciplinary action is taken or if an applicant is arrested for any reason it must be reported to the medical schools.
-The rules in the AMCAS application stipulate that any infraction must be reported to the medical schools within 10 days of receiving it.
+If any kind of disciplinary action is taken or if an applicant is arrested it must be reported.
+The rules in the AMCAS application stipulate that any infraction must be reported within 10 days of receiving it.

 –Liza Thompson, Expert Medical School Admissions Consulting

 Originally posted in 2013 and updated in 2014, 2015, 2018, 2020, 2021, 2022, and 2023.